varnish/Varnish-Book/varnish_sysadmin.rst

         From 2006 throughout 2008, most of the development was sponsored by VG, API, Escenic and Aftenposten, with project-management, infrastructure and extra man-power provided by Redpill Linpro.
+At the time, Redpill Linpro had roughly 140 employees mostly centered around consultancy.

         Today Varnish Software is able to fund the core development with income from service agreements, in addition to offering development